MicrosoftDocs/memdocs/memdocs/intune/protect/privacy-data-audit-export-delete.md

 ### Delete a tenant from Microsoft Intune

 If an Intune tenant customer cancels their Intune account, all tenant data is deleted within 180 days after the customer closes the Intune account.
-If the Azure AD tenant is associated with other Microsoft enterprise subscriptions (Azure, Microsoft 365), then only the Intune Customer Data is deleted.
-The Azure AD tenant resource is maintained for use by the other subscriptions.
-If the Intune account is the only subscription associated with the Azure AD tenant, then the tenant will be deleted and all resources and Customer Data will also be deleted.
+If the Microsoft Entra tenant is associated with other Microsoft enterprise subscriptions (Azure, Microsoft 365), then only the Intune Customer Data is deleted.
+The Microsoft Entra tenant resource is maintained for use by the other subscriptions.
+If the Intune account is the only subscription associated with the Microsoft Entra tenant, then the tenant will be deleted and all resources and Customer Data will also be deleted.

 ## Next steps